john-cd/rust_howto/src/categories/gui/ui_layout.md

 [![morphorm][c-morphorm-badge]][c-morphorm] [![morphorm-crates.io][c-morphorm-crates.io-badge]][c-morphorm-crates.io] [![morphorm-github][c-morphorm-github-badge]][c-morphorm-github] [![morphorm-lib.rs][c-morphorm-lib.rs-badge]][c-morphorm-lib.rs]{{hi:morphorm}}{{hi:Flex}}{{hi:Gui}}{{hi:Layout}}{{hi:Ui}}

-A UI layout engine.
 "Implements its own layout algorithm based on Subform layout."

+`morphorm` is a UI layout engine written in Rust.
+It is designed to be used in UI frameworks that need to arrange elements on a screen or within a container.
+It takes a tree of elements (nodes) and calculates their positions and sizes based on a set of layout rules.
+It is heavily inspired by CSS Flexbox and Grid layout models.
+Morphorm is a standalone crate with no external dependencies.

+Morphorm is suitable for various use cases, including:

+- UI Frameworks,
+- Game Development,
+- Developing cross-platform desktop applications,
+- Layout in resource-constrained environments (embedded systems).

 ```rust,editable
 {{#include ../../../crates/ex/categories/efghijkl/tests/gui/morphorm.rs:example}}